 Whilst piloting Latias/Latios you can drop off anywhere on the map as well as access what they call mirage spots; areas which grant you the opportunity to catch Pokémon not normally found in the game including legendaries.
 Overall I thought this mechanic was a bit gimmicky, however it does add a few extra challenges for the pros.

 Once the game has been finished you’ll get to play the endgame quest, Delta Episode.
 Basically a separate storyline which involves Rayquaza; the mascot of Pokémon Emerald, and a massive meteoroid falling towards earth (sound familiar?).
 The majority of gameplay really just involves you going to one place and then going to another with not much happening in between.
-I quite liked the finale however, there can be some real challenge if you’re that kind of person.

 If you finish Delta Episode then you’ll gain access to the battle institute; here you can test your Pokémon’s mettle under tournament rules and experience the hardest challenge the game has to offer.